 2) your addresses are correct and

-3) you have no academic or financial holds.
+3) you have no academic, immigration, or financial holds.

-Cohort members may expect to be registered by the DMin program office according to their cohort's course schedule; generally, there are no excused absences.
+Generally, there are no excused absences.
 Failure to register and attend will result in loss of your place in the cohort.
 Exceptions to the cohort schedule are seldom granted and must be arranged on an individual basis, usually for reasons of extreme duress such as serious illness or injury.
-To arrange for special situations that vary from a cohort's schedule, call or email the DMin office at 888-717-6244 or firstname.lastname@example.org.
+To arrange for special situations that vary from a cohort's schedule, call or email the DMin office at 269-471-3544 or firstname.lastname@example.org.
 If for any reason you must be late or cannot attend, DO NOT ASSUME THAT COMMUNICATING WITH YOUR CONCENTRATION COORDINATOR OR PROFESSOR IS ENOUGH!
 You must make arrangements with the DMin office.

 As illustrated in the DMin Program Planner, program participants will be registered for eight credits each year for four years, for a total of 32 credits, including the project.
 Subsequent registrations, starting with the third semester following the fourth year's module registrations, will be for GSEM788 Project Continuation each semester until completion up to the six-year program limit.
 There is no additional fee for continuation registration within the program's time limits.

-Persons who exceed the six-year time limit and are granted a one-year extension will be charged a registration fee each semester during the extension period equivalent to the tuition for one semester credit of doctoral tuition without discount, plus equivalent general fees.
+Persons who exceed the six-year time limit and may be granted a one-year extension will be charged a registration fee each semester during the extension period equivalent to the tuition for one semester credit of doctoral tuition without discount, plus equivalent general fees.
 Failure to register during an extension period can result in early termination of the extension privilege.
 An approved extension beyond the six-year limit must be documented before Academic Records will allow degree conferral, so it is important to go through the process.

 This detailed description probably sounds more complicated than the process really is.
 Once you have successfully completed the process, you will find that it is not terribly difficult, as many students have reported to us.